-New year, but old life for computers: 2017 has started in the wake of the last few months, with a high incidence of viruses and attacks by cyber pirates.
+New year, but old life for computers: 2017 began in fact in the wake of the last few months, with a high incidence of viruses and attacks by cyber pirates.
 But part of the responsibility lies with the users themselves, who often overlook the importance of a secure password.

 Personal responsibilities.
 In this case, it was the use of that facilitated the way for the pirates operating systems obsolete, which allowed cybercriminals to infiltrate the web and put it at risk privacy of British citizens.
 In other situations, however, it is the users themselves who prove to be careless and lazy and attract problems: this is also revealed by the latest research by the company Keeper Security, which has drawn up the ranking of the worst Password used by internet users over the last year.

 Risky emails.
-But perhaps the means most used by hackers remains that of email, where words like "spam"and "Phishing”Are now on the agenda.
-And if in many cases the" falsity "of the message is evident, with the fraudulent intent of extorting information and sensitive data, at the top the links are somehow masked or more hidden, or contained in apparently harmless attachments that instead, as in the situations described above, they jeopardize all give and fillet present in the pc.
+But perhaps the means most used by hackers remains that of email, where words like "spam" is "Phishing"are now on the agenda.
+And if in many cases the" falsity "of the message is evident, with the fraudulent intent of extorting information and sensitive data, at the top the links are somehow masked or more hidden, or contained in apparently harmless attachments which instead, as in the situations described above, jeopardize all data collected and fillet present in the pc.

 The importance of a secure server.
 Data loss can also affect websites.
 In these cases it is necessary to rely on professional and secure servers such as those offered by flamenetworks, which offer daily backup service avoiding unpleasant inconveniences in case of sudden crashes.